 Lastly, a field journal is a great addition to your gear.
 Anything in which you can jot down a few notes such as species that you have encountered, notes on unidentified species, weather conditions, etc is invaluable, especially in the long-run.

 It is also a great idea to join a birding club so that you will be able to go afield with birding enthusiasts of all skill levels.
 In addition, their websites will offer information on what species other birding enthusiasts have been seeing and where.
 The Carolina Bird Club and South Carolina Bird Watching are two great organizations to help you get started.

-One of the most striking aspects of autumn is that rich, copper light that slants in low over the horizon to casts long shadows over the landscape and overstate even the subtlest details of geographic relief and texture before dripping like April dew from the fiery leaves.
+One of the most striking aspects of autumn is the rich, copper light that slants in low over the horizon to casts long shadows and overstate the slightest details of geographic relief.

 With respect to the sun, the earth is set on an angle just a little over 23 degrees.
 Without that angle, there would be no seasonality, no photoperiod.
 During summer, our latitude faces the sun almost directly, during winter our piece of the earth (here in the southeast) is oriented slightly away from the sun by a little over 23 degrees latitude.

 During the summer months, the sun traces out an arch through the sky whose apex is almost directly overhead.
 However, by early September we begin to notice the sun hanging lower in the sky each day.
 As the sun’s arching path over North America leans further towards the southern horizon, the light pitches down at a lesser angle, passing through more of the atmosphere before finally striking the earth’s surface.
 Consequently, the frequency of light that our eyes perceive as the color “red” scatters, that is to say, the light “redshifts”.
 Come fall, that elegant, redshifted sunlight slants through the fiery canopy and drips off the autumn leaves like April dew.